-We're committed to supporting LGBTQ students at NHTI as they develop academically, professionally, and personally.
-We foster a campus of inclusion, respect, and equality.
-In partnership with Campus Safety, Civil Rights/Equity, and the NHTI Alliance, we provide advocacy and support to LGBTQ students who experience harassment, discrimination, or hate crimes.
+NHTI is committed to supporting LGBTQ students academically, professionally, and personally.
+NHTI fosters a campus of inclusion, respect, and equality.
+In partnership with Campus Safety, Civil Rights/Equity, and the NHTI Alliance, the campus provides advocacy and support to LGBTQ students who experience harassment, discrimination, or hate crimes.